JacobMMillion/JacobMMillion/README.md

 # Welcome to My GitHub Profile!

-I’m a software developer dedicated to crafting innovative, high-impact solutions with technology.
+I’m a software developer dedicated to crafting innovative, high-impact solutions.

 ---